Is Masturbation a Sin?

 - 2001 19 Oct

 Many of you have asked, "Is masturbation a sin?"
+First, let's take a look at what defines masturbation and the heart of the issue.

 To all of you young men with raging hormones ... my heart goes out to you.
 I know where you're at ...
 I've been there too.
 Remaining pure is very difficult; our society, from every direction, inundates our senses with sexually oriented images.
 Nevertheless, God has not forsaken us ... in fact, since He designed and made us, He is intimately familiar with what we are going through.
 There is even a verse to remind us of this: "Therefore, in all things He had to be made like His brethren, that He might be a merciful and faithful High Priest in things pertaining to God, to make propitiation for the sins of the people.
 For in that He Himself has suffered, being tempted, He is able to aid those who are tempted" (Hebrews 2:17-18 NKJV).